 At AUM, the safety and security of our students is a top priority.
 It’s important that you know the expectation in your role as staff and faculty.
 Chairs, deans, department heads, administrators, and supervisors, all of whom have a duty to discern and report discriminatory behaviors, are considered to be Mandatory Reporters.
 Additionally, University employees who have the authority to take action to redress the harassment, have the duty to report harassment or other types of misconduct to appropriate officials, or who a student could reasonably believe has this authority or responsibility are considered to be Responsible Employees.
 Notice to a Responsible Employee is official notice to the University.

 We encourage all staff and faculty to review the areas below for more information.

 There may be a time when an employee or AUM representative becomes aware of behaviors that are disruptive or of concern.
 In situations that could involve harassment of any type, we are required by law to take action.
 Additionally, employees and those representing AUM have to consider that they are not necessarily privy to all the information (similar incidents, past decisions, new rulings, etc.) needed to make the necessary determinations in these types of situations.
-As such, in order to protect everyone, each person should notify the Office of Human Resources immediately once they are made aware or receive a complaint of:
+As such, in order to protect everyone, each person should notify the Office of Human Resources and Affirmative Action immediately once they are made aware or receive a complaint of: